Taking time away from your business now and then rejuvenates you.

-Tip 4: Update Your Email Auto-response and Voicemail Message
+4. Update Your Email Auto-response and Voicemail Message

-Tip 6: Plan Ahead for the Problems
+5. Plan Ahead for the Problems

-Don’t automatically assume everything will go wrong in your absence, but do sit down with your employees to review potential scenarios that might blow up or become complicated while you’re out.
+Don’t automatically assume everything will go wrong in your absence but do sit down with your employees to review potential scenarios that might blow up or become complicated while you’re out.
 Explain what you would do in each situation and make sure they’re comfortable taking action while you’re out of the office.

-Tip 7: Clear Your Calendar
+6. Clear Your Calendar

-Before you leave for your vacation, make sure your calendar doesn’t have any forgotten-about appointments lingering.
+Make sure your calendar doesn’t have any forgotten-about appointments lingering.
 Also make sure you cancel any recurring meetings or teleconferences while you’re out.
 Let other participants know you won’t be there so they can plan accordingly.

 You know how those lingering projects or tasks stay on your mind?
 All the more reason to take care of them before you go on vacation so you don’t waste energy worrying about them while you’re trying to relax.
 Finishing up everything before your vacation will also reduce the temptation to take work with you (and your family will be glad for that).